Official Guidelines Updated: March 2026

 Belcourt Brosseau Métis Awards

-This award is intended to help Métis Albertans pursue post-secondary education and skills development.
+Intended to help Métis Albertans pursue post-secondary education and skills development.
+Open to eligible Alberta Métis citizens pursuing studies at a designated institution.

 Pro Tip: